Reed Valve Problem

 How will it affect the car?

-Having water in the passenger compartment is unfortunate and cause electrical malfunctions.
+Having water in the passenger compartment is unfortunate and causes electrical malfunctions.
 It can cause shorted fuse, damaged control units or it may cause current overload.
 Common problems include unnecessary error messages.

 What can you do about it?